linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥🥰🫥🫥🥰🫥🥰🫥🥰🫥🥰🫥😍🫥😍🫥😍🫥😍🫥😍🫥😍🫥
-.Certainly!
-Here’s the updated guide with **manual installation steps for Pushbullet** without using the `pushbullet-cli` package.
-Instead, we’ll use a direct approach for interacting with the Pushbullet API via `curl` and `jq` to send and receive notifications.
+..Certainly!
+Below is the revised version of the guide, with added instructions for obtaining the Pushbullet **Access Token** and **Device ID (Android ID)**, and the setup is entirely manual without requiring the installation of any additional packages.

 ---